U-Visa & VAWA

 We prioritize survivors and serve them pro-bono.
-We are here to help.
+We are always here to help.

 While CLIA assists many clients with a wide variety of immigration needs, our priority is to help immigrants who are victims of crime.

-By providing legal immigration benefits to qualifying survivors, Congress has encouraged the reporting of crimes such as:
+By providing legal immigration benefits to qualifying survivors, Congress has encouraged the reporting of crimes.

 - Abusive Sexual Contact